 The Challenges of Leading in a Regulatory Environment

-With many financial services organisations facing large fines for mis-selling, non-compliance, tax avoidance and rate fixing – this sector has undergone close scrutiny with regard to its ethics, accountability, compliance and customer focus.
+With many financial services organizations facing large fines for mis-selling, non-compliance, tax avoidance and rate fixing – this sector has undergone close scrutiny with regard to its ethics, accountability, compliance and customer focus.

-Together with Bath Consultancy Group, BlessingWhite set out to research and explore the current challenges regulation brings to leaders in financial services.
-From a series of interviews with operational and compliance experts, line leaders, and senior executives across different organisations facing regulation we have compiled a written report of our key findings- Giving insights and recommendations for how leaders can create an ethical high performance culture in the financial services industry.
+Together with Bath Consultancy Group and BlessingWhite, divisions of GP Strategies, set out to research and explore the current challenges regulation brings to leaders in financial services.
+From a series of interviews with operational and compliance experts, line leaders, and senior executives across different organizations facing regulation we have compiled a written report of our key findings- Giving insights and recommendations for how leaders can create an ethical high performance culture in the financial services industry.

 The key findings of the report include the following: